meizabel/documentation/biz-model/process-manager-states.md

 A protobuf definition of the state typically resides in the protobuf package of a process manager.

-The Process Manager State may consist of the [Process Manager ID](./identifiers.md), enumeration constant describing the current process state and any additional info needed (for example, Aggregate IDs):
+The Process Manager State usually consist of the [Process Manager ID](./identifiers.md), enumeration constant describing the current process state and some additional info needed (for example, Aggregate IDs):

 ```protobuf
 message RegistrationProcess {